cortlandstarrett/mc/doc/notes/8540_java/8540_java_ant.md

 * __MC3020__ - The C model compiler
 * __mcmc__ - The compiled part of MC3020 used to translate the OAL
 * __MC-Java__ - The Java model compiler used to build BridgePoint
+* __OOA of OOA (meta-model)__ - The xtUML model of xtUML itself.
+This model is compiled to form the basis of BridgePoint.
+Model compilers query against this model to generate code

 The C model compiler (MC3020) works in two parts.
 First, the model data is passed to a compiled C executable `mcmc`.
 In this stage, all of the action